Lo and behold: The Internet!

 At 10:30 p.m., 29 October 1969, the first ARPANET message was sent from this UCLA site to the Standford Research Institute.
 Based on packet switching and dynamic resource allocation, the sharing of information digitally from this first node of ARPANET launched the Internet revolution.

-The message sent that night in 1969 was from the UCLA campus and the recipient was the Standford Research Institute in Menlo Park 400 miles away.
+The message sent that night in 1969 was from the UCLA campus and the recipient the Standford Research Institute in Menlo Park 400 miles away.
 The goal was to log in from one computer to another.
 To do so, they needed to type in “LOG” and the computer would finish with “IN” automatically.

 The data entry for this momentous hour is, funnily enough, written on a paper notepad and it states that the first message sent through the internet is “LO” because the computer at SRI crashed before getting to the “G.”